conflowio/conflow/README.md

-# Conflow - Domain specific language generator and workflow engine
+# Conflow - Configuration and workflow language

-:exclamation: This project is a technology preview and heavily under development.
-If you would like to have a chat or contribute, please open an issue or drop an email to andras@[this github org].co.uk.
+:exclamation: This project is a technology preview and still under development.
+If you would like to have a chat or contribute, please open an issue or drop an email to hello@[project name].io

 ## Introduction

+Conflow is a strongly typed configuration language focusing on simplicity and usability.
+It makes conscious choices, so you can be more productive and make less mistakes.

+If you are tired using YAML, hopefully you’ll love Conflow.

 Conflow is able to **generate, parse and evaluate your own domain specific language (DSL)**.
 Your DSL can be used purely for configuration or you can define **complex workflows** with custom business logic.
 It's **written in Go** and similar to the Go language's syntax where applicable.

-Conflow's main aim to generate languages used by people by focusing on **simplicity and readability**.

 It generates a **parallel programming language** where a piece of code will be evaluated and run when all its dependencies are available.
 This capability makes it especially suitable for creating **workflow-as-code** languages.

-It generates a **weakly typed language** but runs **static checking** to catch most type errors before evaluation.
+It generates a **strongly typed language**, and runs **static checking** to catch most type errors before evaluation.

-It doesn't have iterators, but introduces generators instead to be more closer to a real workflow.
-You can of course still write a generator which will emulate a simple numeric iterator.

 As a language creator you only need to define simple Go structs or functions and Conflow will generate the necessary Go code for parsing and evaluation. **No reflection is used runtime.**